 What is two-way SMS?

-Two way SMS is when you send and receive text messages from your audience, creating a SMS conversation.
-It is also called as two-way texting or conversational SMS.
-This conversation is profoundly beneficial and can purposed for many different areas across varied business.
+Two-way SMS is when you send and receive text messages from your audience, creating an SMS conversation.
+It is also called two-way texting or conversational SMS.
+This conversation is profoundly beneficial and can purpose for many different areas across varied businesses.

 Customer support is one way in which two-way SMS works fantastically well.
 Your clients can simply reach out to your text number and ask questions, make complaints or get more information, or you can initiate a conversation.

-One example is with what we saw above for text message payment reminders.
-Maybe a client is having some issue making a payment with a PayPal link you sent.
+One example is what we saw above for text message payment reminders.
+Maybe a client is having some issues making a payment link you sent.
 By replying to that message, your client will be able to make contact with you and clear out how they can proceed with payment.